Porsche Taycan practicality & boot space

 The armrest opens to reveal a storage area behind these, and there’s another space for bulkier objects located underneath the lower, central touchscreen.
 There’s storage space in the door bins too, although these aren’t huge.

 The Taycan can be configured with two, four or five seats.
 In four-seat form, there’s a tray in the base of the bench, while the back folds down to provide rear passengers with an armrest.
 With the five-seat set-up, there really isn’t a lot of legroom for the central passenger.

 Outer rear passengers will have adequate legroom, but it’s not really possible to tuck your feet under the front seats – something which may affect taller passengers on long journeys.
 Getting in and out of the rear can also be a challenge because of the car’s sloping roofline.

 The Porsche Taycan’s boot is deceptively large given the official figure of 366 litres, although it’s still less than half the capacity you get in this car’s main rival, the Tesla Model S.

-The base of the boot in the Taycan is flat, which helps it make the most of its overall capacity.
-However, it’s not quite as practical as the Panamera hybrid, which has a hatchback tailgate that makes life easier when loading and unloading the rear.
+The boot floor in the Taycan is flat and squared-off, which helps it make the most of its overall capacity.
+However, it’s not quite as practical as the Panamera hybrid, which has a hatchback tailgate that makes life easier when loading bulkier items.